 - The bed should be in the lowest position

-- Take away the item the can cause injury to the patient
+- Take away items that can cause injury to the patient

 - tight clothing